rafandoo/HelpDeskRplus/README.md

 - PHP - v8.1.X.
 - MySQL - v10.4.22 or above.
 - Composer - v2.3.10 or above.
+- Python - v3.10.6 or above.

 ### Installation

-To run this project, you will need to install PHP, MySQL and Composer.
+To run this project, you will need to install PHP, MySQL, Composer and Python.
 Once installed, run the following steps:

 - Copy the .env.example and rename to .env.